Compensation for Injury to Feelings

 In 2002, the Court of Appeal issued guidance (in Vento v Chief Constable of West Yorkshire Police) for use when assessing the compensation payable for injury to feelings in such cases.
 This identified three bands, depending on the seriousness of the case.
 Since then, the amounts have been updated periodically.

-Earlier this year, the Presidents of the Employment Tribunal issued a consultation document on how the three bands should be updated in future.
+In early 2017, the Presidents of the Employment Tribunal issued a consultation document on how the three bands should be updated in future.
 This was deemed necessary in order to take account of inflation and the Court of Appeal's decision in De Souza v Vinci Construction (UK) Limited that the 10 per cent uplift in general damages recommended in the Jackson Review on Civil Litigation Costs and implemented by the Court of Appeal in Simmons v Castle also applied to general damages awarded by an ET in discrimination claims.

 The consultation resulted in revised Presidential Guidance that applies to ET claims presented on or after 11 September 2017.

 The Presidents consider that, for the time being, the Retail Prices Index (RPI) is the appropriate measure of the rate of inflation to be applied.
 However, the Guidance will be reviewed in March 2018, and annually thereafter, without the need for further consultation.

 Applying the formula adopted by the Presidents for the purpose, the new bands for awards for injury to feelings are as follows:

 - Lower band – between £800 and £8,400.
 Awards in this range are appropriate where the act of discrimination is an isolated or one-off occurrence;

 - Middle band – between £8,400 and £25,200.
 Awards in this range are made in serious cases but where an award in the top band is not merited; and